XiWen0627/MaxEnIRL_Try/MapMatching/MapMatching.md

 ## My Contribution
 - The output of the Leuven MapMatching Algorithm is a sequence of road segments, which restricts the ability to fully understand the relationship between individual trajectory points and their mapped results.
 - This project further developes the Leuven MapMatching Algorthm to obtain the match result for each trajectory point.
-- For more details, please visit my source code and its documentation.

 ## Requirements
 - Numpy